Dorian Mode on Guitar: Notes, Chords & Examples

 The F chord contains the note A, so it strongly supports the Dorian color.

-Here are some practical C Dorian chord progressions for guitar, songwriting, and production.
+Here is a practical C Dorian chord progression for guitar, songwriting, and production.

 Roman numerals: